dgryski/go-perfbook/performance.md

 * use error variables instead of errors.New() / fmt.Errorf() at call site  (performance or style? interface requires pointer, so it escapes to heap anyway)
 * use structured errors to reduce allocation (pass struct value), create string at error printing time
 * size classes
+* beware pinning larger allocation with smaller substrings or slices

 ## Runtime and compiler